iamabdul01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists all local variables and environment variables, and functions
+script that creates a new local variable.

+Name: BEST
+Value: School